lakejs/lake-docs/reference/utils.md

 ## query()

-Returns a `Nodes` object representing a collection of the document's nodes.
-This function is similar to [jQuery](https://jquery.com/) and is designed for simplifying DOM manipulation.
+Returns a [Nodes](/reference/nodes.md) object representing a collection of the document's nodes.
+This function is similar to [jQuery](https://jquery.com/), but its implementation is very simple.
+It is designed for simplifying DOM manipulation.

 * Parameters: